astronomer/docs/learn/deferrable-operators.md

 ## Example workflow

 The example DAG below is scheduled to run once for every minute within a defined time-frame (between its `start_date` and its `end_date`).
 Every DAG run contains one task using sensor that will potentially take up to 20 minutes to complete.
-When using the **Classical sensor** `DateTimeSensor` with default settings one worker slot is taking up by every sensor that runs, causing 16 DAG instances to run, with the most recent ones waiting in the `scheduled` state.

-By leveraging a **Deferrable operator** for this sensor, the `DateTimeSensorAsync` you can achieve full concurrency while allowing your worker to complete additional work across your Airflow environment.
-The screenshot shows all 20 tasks entered a deferred state (violet square), which indicates that the triggers are registered to run in the triggerer process.
+When using the **Classical sensor** `DateTimeSensor` with default settings one worker slot is taken up by every sensor that runs.
+By leveraging a **Deferrable operator** for this sensor, the `DateTimeSensorAsync` you can achieve full concurrency while allowing your workers to complete additional work across your Airflow environment.

 <Tabs
     defaultValue="classical"